 In an opinion piece published by The Pioneer in December 2017, Dr. Sharma underscored the importance of disconnecting regularly.
 He called it mental detoxification – the conscious act of ridding the tired brain of poisons – so the body and mind will be cleansed.
 And possibly the soul as well.

 Benefits Of Having Me Or Quiet Moments

 The Sovereign Health CEO wrote that we are trapped in a daily routine of dealing with noises and distractions in the present-day modern world.
 The things – the high-tech devices that connect us to the internet – vying for our attention are just aplenty, and we tend to answer these calls without fail.
 Eventually, the daily grind will take the form of an assault that batters the mind and body.

 “It’s exhausting.
-Our minds are overwhelmed, our stress levels rise, and every day we get up and face the same flood of stimuli,” Dr. Sharma reminded.
+Our minds are overwhelmed, our stress levels rise, and every day we get up and face the same flood of stimuli,” mental health specialist Dr. Tonmoy Sharma reminded.

 He noted too that stress is slow to manifest, such as the case of war veterans who came from the battleground convinced they were okay.
 But when the mind started settling in and the scarred memories played back the horrors of what transpired, problems arose, and many tied to cope with the situation by abusing drugs.

 Somehow, most of us acted the same way, choosing to ignore the underlying problems until they exploded.
-It shouldn’t be the way to go, as Dr. Sharma recommended withdrawing and disconnecting.
+It shouldn’t be the way to go, as Dr. Tonmoy Sharma, author and mental health specialist, recommended withdrawing and disconnecting.
 Doing so will give the mind and body time to rest, allow for a reset, and become energized again.

 Rediscovering One’s True Self